John 20:2

 John 20:2 is the second verse of the twentieth chapter of the Gospel of John in the New Testament.
 Mary Magdalene has just discovered that the tomb of Jesus has been opened.
-In this verse she seeks out and tells this news to Peter and the "disciple whom Jesus loved".
+In this verse she seeks out Peter and the "disciple whom Jesus loved" to tell them that Jesus' body has been removed.

 Content

-The English Standard Version translates the passage as:
+The English Standard Version translates this verse as: